texaspse/blog/_posts/2014-03-17-caused-todays-performance-issues-europe-will-happen.md

 ---
 layout: post
-title: What Caused Today’s Search Performance Issues In Europe and Why It Will Not Happen Again
+title: What Caused Today's Search Performance Issues In Europe and Why It Will Not Happen Again
 author:
   login: julien
   email: julien.lemoine@algolia.com